I Care 4 U (song): Release

 Despite receiving heavy airplay in 2002, "I Care 4 U" was never officially serviced to radio stations in the United States.
 However, it was released as a double A-side single with "Don't Worry" on April 8, 2003, as the second US single from I Care 4 U, by Blackground Records and Universal Records.

 In August 2021, it was reported that Aaliyah's recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and, for the first time ever, streaming services in a deal between the label and Empire Distribution.
-Aaliyah, including "I Care 4 U", was re-released on September 10.
+I Care 4 U, including the title track, was re-released on September 10.

 Critical reception

+Daryl Easlea from BBC praised Aaliyah's vocal performance, saying the song "would be a conventional ballad on a more obvious soul star's album.
+It's what Aaliyah doesn't do that make it still sound stunning – it would have been so easy to over-ladle the emoting here".
 Ross Scarano from Complex praised the production of "I Care 4 U", comparing it to the work of Angie Stone.
 He stated: "If it weren't from some low-in-the-mix beatboxing and complicated drum programming, "I Care 4 U" wouldn't register as a Timbaland production.
 The electric piano and extremely earnest multi-tracked vocals give off the sheen of neo-soul; this is Aaliyah doing Angie Stone".
-Luke McManus from the Irish publication RTÉ felt that Aaliyah showcased her voice more on the song and that her newfound vocal ability matched the "brilliance of the backing tracks".

-Daryl Easlea from BBC praised Aaliyah's vocal performance, saying the song "would be a conventional ballad on a more obvious soul star's album.
-It's what Aaliyah doesn't do that make it still sound stunning – it would have been so easy to over-ladle the emoting here".
 Michael Odell from The Guardian praised the song and compared it to the work of Gladys Knight.

+MTV.com said "I Care 4 U", is "a slice of old-school R&B; that displays Aaliyah's sultry, fragile vocals to good advantage".
 Russell Baillie from The New Zealand Herald described the song as "soul-sass" and felt that "Aaliyah's voice weaves through the sparse but punchy arrangements with a mix of sultriness".
-Billboard, felt that "I Care 4 U" was different from other songs that had released, yet Aaliyah "demonstrates the ease with which she can slip into a neo-soul ballad – with just enough production eccentricities to establish that Timb is indeed behind the boards".
+Luke McManus from the Irish publication RTÉ felt that Aaliyah showcased her voice more on the song and that her newfound vocal ability matched the "brilliance of the backing tracks".
+In a retrospective review, Billboard, felt that "I Care 4 U" was different from other songs that had released, yet Aaliyah "demonstrates the ease with which she can slip into a neo-soul ballad – with just enough production eccentricities to establish that Timb is indeed behind the boards".